balvig/fiesta/README.md

   ```ruby
   gem 'capistrano-fiesta'
   ```
-3. Finally require in the capfile or appropriate stage and configure the slack channel
+3. Require in the capfile or appropriate stage and configure the Slack channel:

   ```ruby
   require 'capybara-fiesta'
   set :fiesta_slack_channel, '#release'
   ```
+4. If you're using [hub](https://github.com/github/hub) your GitHub credentials should already be configured.
+Otherwise you can use the [ENV vars in Octokit](https://github.com/octokit/octokit.rb/blob/a98979107a4bf9741a05a1f751405f8a29f29b38/lib/octokit/default.rb#L42-L156) to configure GitHub access.

 ## Development